Dickinson-COMP-491-492/website/docs/assignments/RD-ReadingsAndDiscussion.md

 The grade will be determined by averaging scores assigned to three factors <b>Discussion Questions</b>, <b>Preparation</b>, and <b>Engagement</b>.
 The scores for these factors will be assigned using the general [Assignment Score](../syllabus.md#assignment-scores) criteria.
 - **Discussion Questions**: These are the discussion question(s) and explanation(s) that you post to the Teams channel for the assignment.
 - **Preparation**: Preparation can be demonstrated in multiple ways.
 Posting exceptional discussion questions with thoughtful explanations can help to demonstrate preparation, but will not be sufficient on its own.
-Demonstrating a strong familiarity with the readings by making thoughtful, insightful, and timely contributions to the discussion will can demonstrate preparation.
+Demonstrating a strong familiarity with the readings by making thoughtful, insightful, and timely contributions to the discussion can demonstrate preparation.
 In an instance where you feel your discussion questions, and/or contributions to the discussion do not adequately demonstrate your preparation, you may also submit your sheet of handwritten notes to the instructor following class as evidence of preparation.
 - **Engagement**: Engagement is measured using the in-class discussion.
 You are expected to be preset, attentive and to regularly contribute to the discussion in constructive ways.
 Contributions should be on-topic, connected to the current thread of discussion.
 You should be conscious of your level of contribution and regulate accordingly to ensure that you participate, and that everyone else has an opportunity to contribute.

 ---